ascandal/inpoly.js/README.md

 - Part 3.
 To preprocess the input `array of doubles`.

   - We can calculate the bounding rectangle of all the points in the array.
 Then the bounding rectangle can be used to quickly check for overlay with the base rectangle.

-  - We can use the area of overlap to calculate an upper bound for the sum.
+This is implemented as an optional parameter to the `sumOfPointsInRectangle` method.

-  - The array can also first be sorted (e.g. using MergeSort) in one or both coordinate directions.
+  - The array can also first be sorted (e.g. using MergeSort) in one or both coordinate directions (one array for each sort direction).
 Then `sumOfPreprocessedPointsInRectangle` could use a binary search (e.g. MergeSearch) to narrow down the range of indices of points that are in the rectangle.

     - This could give a time complexity of O(log n) but with a slight increase in memory complexity due to the binary search.

+  - A kd-tree range search method would seem to be the most appropriate.
+This type of search method Performs in time complexity O(log n).

+  - A sub gridding method to break down the ractangle into sections could also give a time performance boost if the point distribution is clustered in certain sections.